 </paper-tabs>

-is styled by default.
+<paper-tabs> is styled by default.
 It has a yellow material design ink effect and selection bar indication the selected tab.
 We can make it nicer!

 Polymer uses CSS custom properties to expose styling hooks for internal parts of a component's Shady DOM.
-For example, paper-tabs exposes --paper-tabs-selection-bar-color
+For example, paper-tabs exposes --paper-tabs-selection-bar-color to colorize the tab's selection bar.

 <dom-module id="ing-atms">